matteogiorgi/geoteodotnet/index.md

 # Old gear

 I got some old uni projects waiting to be reorganized but don't worry, I'll take care of them one day or another.
-Still, you can check them out [here](https://github.com/MatteoGiorgi/interprete_funzionale), [there](https://github.com/MatteoGiorgi/graph), [beer](https://github.com/MatteoGiorgi/membox) and [bear](https://github.com/MatteoGiorgi/sparse).
+Still, you can find them [here](https://github.com/MatteoGiorgi/interprete_funzionale), [there](https://github.com/MatteoGiorgi/graph), [beer](https://github.com/MatteoGiorgi/membox) and [bear](https://github.com/MatteoGiorgi/sparse).